 The National Human Rights Council (CNDH) in a national institution for the protection and promotion of human rights in Morocco.
-It is an independent and pluralistic institution established in March 2011 in compliance with the provisions of Article 161 of the Constitution to succeed the Advisory Council on Human Rights.
+It is an independent and pluralistic institution established in March 2011 in compliance with the provisions of Article 161 of the Constitution to succeed the Advisory Council on Human Rights (CCDH).

-CNDH examines all issues related to defending, protecting and promoting human rights and freedoms, ensuring their full exercise and upholding the dignity, rights and freedoms of citizens, individuals and groups, in accordance with national and universal principles related to human rights.
+The CNDH examines all issues related to defending, protecting and promoting human rights and freedoms, ensuring their full exercise and upholding the dignity, rights and freedoms of citizens, individuals and groups, in accordance with national and universal principles related to human rights.

 To extend its roles in protecting and promoting human rights and preventing their violation, three mechanisms were established within CNDH's structure, including the National Preventive Mechanism against Torture (NPM), the National Redress Mechanism for Children and the National Mechanism for the Protection of the Rights of Persons with Disabilities.